thephez/dash-docs/readme/ref_transactions.md

 # Raw Transaction Format

-Dash transactions are broadcast between peers in a serialized byte format, called [raw format][/en/glossary/serialized-transaction]{:#term-raw-format}{:.term}.
+Dash transactions are broadcast between peers in a serialized byte format, called <<glossary:raw format>>.
 It is this form of a transaction which is SHA256(SHA256()) hashed to create the TXID and, ultimately, the merkle root of a block containing the transaction---making the transaction format part of the consensus rules.

 Dash Core and many other tools print and accept raw transactions encoded as hex.